xenanetworks/tdl-xoa-driver/docs/source/getting_started/quick_start.rst

 Quick Start
 ===================

-The XOA Python API offers more than just object-oriented APIs and functions for executing test scripts.
+The XOA Driver offers more than just object-oriented APIs and functions for executing test scripts.
 It also provides a seamless integration with `CLI commands <https://docs.xenanetworks.com/projects/xoa-cli>`_ and port configuration files from ValkyrieManager.
 , enabling you to effortlessly work with them.

 .. note::